-- (b) Some of the data requested from the TSOs is used by ENTSO-E as an input to generate centrally prepared datasets for the ERAA. - (2) ENTSO-E shall coordinate the data collection process to prepare and consolidate the TSO input. - (3) During the data collection process, ENTSO-E shall communicate with TSOs through delegated adequacy correspondents. - (4) TSOs shall provide ENTSO-E with the data needed to carry out the ERAA, pursuant to Article 23(4) of Electricity Regulation.
+- 1. The ERAA data collection shall follow the ENTSO-E data collection framework principles: - (a) ENTSO-E shall provide data collection guidelines to each TSO, to guarantee a coherent data collection process.
+Such guidelines shall specify the assumptions (including data template) to follow when providing data, in order to guarantee a standardised data preparation process and ensure that databases are built on consistent, transparent and common assumptions; - (b) Some of the data requested from the TSOs is used by ENTSO-E as an input to generate centrally prepared datasets for the ERAA. - 2.
+ENTSO-E shall coordinate the data collection process to prepare and consolidate the TSO input. - 3.
+During the data collection process, ENTSO-E shall communicate with TSOs through delegated adequacy correspondents. - 4.
+TSOs shall provide ENTSO-E with the data needed to carry out the ERAA, pursuant to Article 23(4) of Electricity Regulation.
 ENTSO-E shall clearly differentiate the origin of data used in its studies (MSs, TSOs, ENTSO-E assumptions, NRAs, DSOs, NEMOs, other/external, etc.).
-In addition, in case of inconsistency in the collected data, ENTSO-E shall request the relevant TSOs to disclose their data sources and shall define a consolidation mechanism in order to combine such data into a consistent dataset. - (5) Producers and other market participants shall provide the TSOs with the relevant data regarding expected utilisation of the generation resources, pursuant to Article 23(4) of Electricity Regulation and respecting confidentiality of such data where required, in order for TSOs to set up or benchmark the scenarios of projected demand and supply and to provide relevant technical and economic assumptions for the EVAs. - (6) For calibration purposes, ENTSO-E may also rely on other data collected in line with Transparency Regulation, such as e.g. historical wholesale prices. - (7) In line with paragraph (4), to set up the flow-based modelling, TSOs shall either - (a) Provide ENTSO-E with the input data required to compute centrally the flow-based domain pursuant to Article 4.6(c); or - (b) Define a list of relevant CNECs with PTDFs, Fmax and RAM pursuant to Article 4.6(c). - (8) Reserve requirements data collection per modelled zone shall consist of separate time series for FCR, FRR and RR, pursuant to Article 4.7. - (9) General economic parameters, such as evolution of fuel prices and CO2 emission allowance price under the EU ETS (where applicable), shall be prepared centrally by ENTSO-E based on best available economic expertise at European level.
-These assumptions shall be based on ENTSO-E's scenarios prepared for the
+In addition, in case of inconsistency in the collected data, ENTSO-E shall request the relevant TSOs to disclose their data sources and shall define a consolidation mechanism in order to combine such data into a consistent dataset. - 5.
+Producers and other market participants shall provide the TSOs with the relevant data regarding expected utilisation of the generation resources, pursuant to Article 23(4) of Electricity Regulation and respecting confidentiality of such data where required, in order for TSOs to set up or benchmark the scenarios of projected demand and supply and to provide relevant technical and economic assumptions for the EVAs. - 6.
+For calibration purposes, ENTSO-E may also rely on other data collected in line with Transparency Regulation, such as e.g. historical wholesale prices.

-TYNDP, but can use more up-to-date data where available.
-It may also lead to different parameter values among modelled zones.

-- (10) Economic and technical data to perform EVAs shall be consolidated centrally by ENTSO-E based on best information available to ENTSO-E. The following data items shall be estimated per relevant technology and modelled zone:

-- (a) CAPEX, expressed in EUR/MW;

-- (b) Annual fixed costs, expressed in EUR/MW/year;

-- (c) Short-term variable costs (EUR/MWh), efficiencies (%) and emission factors of CO2 (t/MWh);

-- (d) WACC and discount rates;

-- (e) (remaining) economic lifetime, and

-- (f) construction period.
+- 7. In line with paragraph (4), to set up the flow-based modelling, TSOs shall either - (a) Provide ENTSO-E with the input data required to compute centrally the flow-based domain pursuant to Article 4.6(c); or - (b) Define a list of relevant CNECs with PTDFs, Fmax and RAM pursuant to Article 4.6(c). - 8.
+Reserve requirements data collection per modelled zone shall consist of separate time series for FCR, FRR and RR, pursuant to Article 4. $\frac{76(g)}{g}$. - 9.
+General economic parameters, such as evolution of fuel prices and CO2 emission allowance price under the EU ETS (where applicable), shall be prepared centrally by ENTSO-E based on best available economic expertise at European level.
+These assumptions shall be consistent based on with the ENTSO-E's' scenarios prepared for the TYNDP, but can use more up-to-date data where available., and It may also lead to different parameter values among modelled zones. - 10.
+Economic and technical data to perform EVAs shall be consolidated centrally by ENTSO-E based on best information available to ENTSO-E. The following data items shall be estimated per relevant technology and modelled zone: - (a) CAPEX, expressed in EUR/MW; - (b) Annual fixed costs, expressed in EUR/MW/year; - (c) Short-term variable costs (EUR/MWh), efficiencies (%) and emission factors of CO2 (t/MWh); - (d) WACC and discount rates; - (e) (remaining) economic lifetime, and - (d)(f) construction period.